sfvicente/RestApiBestPractices/Docs/RateLimiting.md

 <br>

-### Always return an HTTP `429 Too Many Requests` response when a rate limit is reached.
+### Always return an HTTP `429 Too Many Requests` response when a rate limit is reached under normal conditions.

 A service must return a limiting signal when the defined limits are reached.